Memory Unit

 Primary Memory Secondary Memory

-They are usually faster They are slower
+They are significantly faster.
+They are significantly slower than primary memory.

 Units of Storage in Computer